 What you need to carry during your visit to Bandhavgarh National Park will depend on the climate during your time of visit.
 If you are visiting Bandhavgarh National Park during the chilly winter months then it is advised to carry warm clothing including jackets, mufflers and gloves.
 On the early morning jeep safari rides inside the forest reserves of Bandhavgarh National Park, the temperature gets very cold and hence it can also be advised to carry a shawl or even a blanket to protect from the cold.
 During the summer months it is advised to visitors to carry cotton clothes and loose fitting clothes are recommended to stay cool.
 Camp and sun glasses are also advised to be carried to protect from the sun’s rays.
 As the climate is not humid so the use of sunscreen is recommended to protect the skin from burning.
 During the month of October the day temperature remains warm and hence visitors can carry cotton clothing to enjoy their safari.
 Avoid bright coloured clothes while travelling inside the forest reserves of Bandhavgarh National Park as it might distract the animals and prefer to wear clothes that have colours like green, beige or brown.
 Do not forget to carry binoculars and cameras inside the Bandhavgarh National Park or rather any National Park you visit for safari experiences as this will allow you to have a closer viewing experience of the wild animals.

 The flora of Bandhavgarh National Park can be described mostly as dry deciduous type and the foliage area around the park is very rich in flora and fauna as well.
-The area around Bandhavgarh National Park is considered to be the most vegetative one in the Umaria district of state of Madhya Pradesh and the favourable topography of the palace coupled with a moderate climate makes the place good in vegetation that harbours the life of the various herbivores of Bandhavgarh National Park and these in turn support the life of the carnivores of the place thereby representing the complete food chain of the place.
+The area around Bandhavgarh National Park is considered to be the most vegetative one in the Umaria district of state of Madhya Pradesh and the favorable topography of the palace coupled with a moderate climate makes the place good in vegetation that harbours the life of the various herbivores of Bandhavgarh National Park and these in turn support the life of the carnivores of the place thereby representing the complete food chain of the place.
 Sal forests form a major stretch of the forests of Bandhavgarh National Park and even the growth of bamboo can be found here.
 The forests also have a mix species of flora that also include high grasslands across certain areas of the park.
 Tourists and nature lovers who come to visit Bandhavgarh National Park are enthralled with the abundance of flora of the place that is home to almost 300 species and across the place one gets to see various picturesque views.
 Some of the famous tree species inside the forest reserves of Bandhavgarh National Park are Tendu, Amla, Mango, Dhok, Jamun, Kadam, Bamboo, Khair, Boswania, Neem, Mohna, etc.

 At Bandhavgarh National Park apart from the lush flora there are around 22 species of mammals and around 250 species of birds and the primates like common Langurs and rhesus macaques.
 The flagship species of Bandhavgarh National Park however are the Bengal Tigers that inhabit the forest reserves mostly at the Magadhi range of the park and visitors from across the World come to Bandhavgarh National Park to have an opportunity to sight these fauna species of tigers of the place.
 Other fauna species to be spotted inside the forest reserves of Bandhavgarh National Park are Leopards, Sambar, Nilgai, Gaur, Wild Boars, Asiatic jackal, stripped hyena, jungle cat, etc. Certain reptiles that inhabit the park are Indian cobras, pythons, rat snakes, lizards, etc. But the flagship species remains to be that of the Bengal tigers that draw visitors from across the World to the forests of Bandhavgarh National Park.